bitrise-io/devcenter/_articles/en/team-management/organizations/managing-apps.md

 You can add contributors to any application if you have **Admin** or **Owner** right to the app.
 There are two types of contributors at Bitrise:

-* Contributors are organization members who can be individually added to an app.
+* Contributors are Organization members who can be individually added to an app.
-* Outside contributors are not part of an organization but can be individually invited to an app of an organization.
+* Outside contributors are not part of an Organization but can be individually invited to an app of an Organization.

-This means that if you wish to add an organization member to an app of the organization, all you have to do is add the username/email address of the member under **Add contributors to this app**  on the **Team** page of the app.
+This means that if you wish to add an Organization member to an app of the Organization, all you have to do is add the username/email address of the member under **Add contributors to this app**  on the **Team** page of the app.

-Adding an outside contributor requires enabling the **Allow Outside Contributors** switch on the organization's **People** tab.
+Adding an outside contributor requires enabling the **Allow Outside Contributors** switch on the Organization's **People** tab.

 {% include message_box.html type="warning" title="Outside contributors and app transfer" content="